 Drink plenty of water and eat lots of fruits and vegetables — they contain nutrients that help boost your immune system.

 Stay up-to-date with your vaccinations.
 Get a flu shot each year, and if you’re 65 or older, get a pneumonia vaccination as well.

 If you’re like many people, you take shallow breaths from your chest area, using only a small portion of your lungs.
 Deep breathing helps clear the lungs and creates a full oxygen exchange.

-In a small study published in the Indian Journal of Physiology and Pharmacology, researchers had a group of 12 volunteers perform deep breathing exercises for 2, 5, and 10 minutes.
+In a small study published in the , researchers had a group of 12 volunteers perform deep breathing exercises for 2, 5, and 10 minutes.
 They tested the volunteers’ lung function both before and after the exercises.

 They found that there was a significant increase in vital capacity after 2 and 5 minutes of deep breathing exercise.
 Vital capacity is the maximum amount of air the volunteers could exhale from their lungs.
 The researchers concluded that deep breathing, even for just a few minutes, was beneficial for lung function.

 The ALA agrees that breathing exercises can make your lungs more efficient.
 To try it yourself, sit somewhere quietly, and slowly breathe in through your nose alone.
 Then breathe out at least twice as long through your mouth.
 It may help to count your breaths.
 For example, as you inhale count 1-2-3-4.
 Then as you exhale, count 1-2-3-4-5-6-7-8.

 Shallow breaths come from the chest, and deeper breaths come from the belly, where your diaphragm sits.
 Be aware of your belly rising and falling as you practice.
 When you do these exercises, you may also find you feel less stressed and more relaxed.